 Of the 256 infants with an SBI, 26 (10%) were considered low risk by the rule.
 Of the 38 with an IBI, 5 were considered low risk (13.2%) by the rule.
 The PECARN rule would have missed 10% of infants with an SBI.

 So, how did Velasco’s group calculate the sensitivities and specificities of the PECARN rule for different groups in their dataset?
-They’ve nicely shown their data in 2 x 2 contingency tables in their figures.
+Their figures nicely show their data in 2 x 2 contingency tables.
 This is the data for SBI.

-So, we can see that sensitivity (those patients testing positive for the SBI as a proportion of all patients who definitely have SBI) = 230 / 256 = 89.8%.
+So, we can see that sensitivity (the proportion of patients testing positive for the SBI as a proportion of all patients who definitely have SBI) = 230 / 256 = 89.8%.
 This means that 10.2% are falsely negative.

 What about infants with a really short duration of fever?